JuanCarniglia/UsefulAIPrompts/README.md

 Just planning to leave here a list of useful AI prompts, as I go along.

-If you like to reach out, do : juan.carniglia@gmail.com
+If you'd like to reach out, do : juan.carniglia@gmail.com